Rotary Dampers | How Does It Work?

 Trash cans

-When a lid of a step trash can is closed, a loud noise may be generated, odors may be scattered, and a lid may flap when a pedal is pressed.
-However, the use of a rotary damper can help eliminate such problems.
-TD73 series is a proven product for step trash cans.
-Because of its small diameter, it can be incorporated into the hinge section of a trash can without compromising the design.
+When the lid of a step trash can is closed, it may generate a loud noise, scatter odors, or flap when the pedal is pressed.
+However, the use of a rotary damper can help prevent these problems.
+The TD73 series is a proven solution for step trash cans.
+Its compact diameter allows it to be incorporated into the hinge section of the trash can without compromising the product’s design.

 This article can also be viewed in this video.